bibek12345/DIPC/CloudWorkshop_DIPC_600.md

 ### Review Job in DIPC
-1. You should be in the “Jobs” screen.
+1. You should be in the “Monitor” screen.
 Click on the job to see details.
 The "ODI Execution" action will show "Successful" after a little while

 ![](images/600/image600_16.png)